-For these vacancies, we anticipate that the terms of appointment/reappointment will start from May or August 2015 (depending on the expiry of current terms).
+For these vacancies, we anticipate that the terms of appointment/reappointment will start from 31 August 2015.
 However, this is subject to the completion of this selection process and the decisions of the Ministerial Council.
 This indicative timing is provided for guidance purposes only.